playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 # Re-arrange HTML Elements to Change the Painting Order

-Let's take the HTML we had before, and re-arrange it a bit:
+Let's take the HTML we had before and re-arrange it a bit:

 ```html
 <div id="container">